rasterio/rasterio/ISSUE_TEMPLATE.md

 Hi and welcome to the Rasterio project.
 We appreciate bug reports, questions about documentation, and suggestions for new features.
-This issue template isn't intended to ward you off; only to intercept and redirect one particular category of reports, and to collect a few important facts that issue reporters often omit.
+This issue template isn't intended to ward you off; only to intercept and redirect some particular categories of reports, and to collect a few important facts that issue reporters often omit.

-You think you've found something?
-We believe you.
+The primary forum for questions about installation and usage of Rasterio is https://rasterio.groups.io/g/main.
+The authors and other users will answer questions when they have expertise to share and time to explain.
+Please take the time to craft a clear question and be patient about responses.

+Please do not bring these questions to Rasterio's issue tracker, which we want to reserve for bug reports and other actionable issues.

 Please note: Rasterio contains extension modules and is thus susceptible to C library compatibility issues.
 If you are reporting an installation or module